belgian-bitcoin-embassy/mobile-dev-workshops/WORKSHOP_3.md

 One solution that is applied by some mobile Lightning Network node wallets today is not having the gossip data on the device, but instead offloading the calculation of routing payments to a server.
 This approach however has some downsides, like privacy concerns, since the server will know all the payments of its users, and the need to trust the server to not manipulate the route calculation.

 A better solution is to use a Rapid Gossip Sync server.
 This server serves a compact snapshot of the gossip network that can be used to bootstrap a node.
-This way the node can directly start with a recent snapshot of the gossip network and calculate routes itself, without the need to pass payment recipient information to a server.
+This way the node can directly start with a recent snapshot of the network graph and calculate routes itself, without the need to pass payment recipient information to a server.

 To learn more about Rapid Gossip Sync and its intricacies, check out the [docs](https://lightningdevkit.org/blog/announcing-rapid-gossip-sync/).